JohnREngineer/youtube_dataset_creator/README.md

 <img src="https://github.com/JohnRResearch/YouTubeDatasetCreator/blob/master/documentation/Search.png">

 This greatly speeds up the creation of datasets for NLP applications such as authorship identification, sentiment analysis, or predictive text generation.

+For further details, please see [YouTubeDatasetCreator.ipynb](https://github.com/JohnRResearch/YouTubeDatasetCreator/blob/master/YouTubeDatasetCreator.ipynb) which walks through creating a dataset with this tool.